Xetnus/osm-finder/README.md

 ### Alpha
 - [x] **Start from scratch.** Because this was created during a hackathon, little emphasis was put on code quality and future maintenance.
 No standard JavaScript libraries were used and most of the code is inefficient in one way or another.
 - [x] **Add support for nodes.** Towers, buildings, and nodes of all types should be supported.
-- [ ] **Update flex.lua.** Include more node and linestring types.
+- [x] **Update flex.lua.** Include more node and linestring types.
 Add "downsampling" capability such that ways and relations can be queried as nodes.
 - [ ] **Revamp UI.** Give the bottom input bar a more modern and functional appearance.
-### Beta
+### Bet
 - [ ] **Add support for shapes.** Many roads, buildings, structures, etc. have unique shapes that should be queryable using carefully crafted PostgreSQL queries.
 ### Future
 - [ ] **Host a public website.** Depending on cost, integrate and host both the frontend (UI) and backend (PostgreSQL) on a public-facing website.